shetabit/payment/README.md

 [Donate me](https://yekpay.me/mahdikhanzadi) if you like this package :sunglasses: :bowtie:

+For PHP integration you can use [shetabit/multipay](https://github.com/shetabit/multipay) package.

 > This packages works with multiple drivers, and you can create custom drivers if you can't find them in the [current drivers list](#list-of-available-drivers) (below list).

 - [داکیومنت فارسی][link-fa]